lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 #### FSM control of SCL and SDA

-While in host mode, SCL and SDA are generated through the internal state machine.
+While in controller mode, SCL and SDA are generated through the internal state machine.
 Since SCL is directly decoded from the states, it can have short glitches during transition which the external target may be sensitive to if it is not using an over-sampling scheme.
 To counter this, the SCL and SDA outputs from the internal state machine are flopped before they are emitted.